Saina2405/Enron_Email_Dataset/README.md

 - Read news/links from given material

 ### Day 2:
-- [ ]Cleaning sample and preprocessing using NLTK for sub-dataset
+- [X]Cleaning and preprocessing using NLTK for sub-dataset
-- [x]Learning NLTK, sellecting correct methods for this project
+- [X]Learning NLTK, sellecting correct methods for this project
-- [ ]Topic modeling ?
+- [X]Getting to know knowledge related to Topic modeling, for instance, LDA & K-means